brianthehughes/basicboxes/README.md

 # basicboxes

-**Basic Boxes**
+1. Title Slide - **Basic Boxes**

-_**What and Who and Why**_
+_Photo - array of equipment_

+2. Introduction Slide - **What, Why, and How**

+What are we doing?
+What purpose are we pursuing or fullfilling?

 Basic Boxes aims to explore the bottom of GhostBSD System Requirements and provide the community with a perspective on affordable desktop computing for the average user.

+Why does this matter?

+To me..
 As technology enrolls itself as the ever-present side-kick to humanity I question to the value of resource heavy entertainment utilization.

+Why does this matter generally?

 Can 5++, 10+, 15, 20-, 30-- year old technology support personal, family, and/or business connectivity goals in the encrypted and media rich data stream?

+3. Approach / Premise - **5-20 year old technology CAN support connectivity in 2025**

 Approach